Risk-based principles for managing conflicts of interest

 - how the situation might be perceived externally.

-Use your entity’s risk assessment to evaluate the likelihood and consequences of the risk materialising.
+Use your entity’s risk matrix to evaluate the likelihood and consequences of the risk occurring.

 It is important to recognise that apparent conflicts may escalate into real conflicts, so understanding and managing them from the outset is crucial.
 It is also important to reassess COI if there are changes to business or personal circumstances.